teverett/hsinflux/README.md

 CREATE USER INFLUXUSERNAME WITH PASSWORD 'INFLUXPASSWORD' WITH ALL PRIVILEGES;
 ```

 Usage
 -------------------

 ```
 java -jar target/hsinflux-1.0.0-SNAPSHOT.jar
 ```

-[Grafana](https://grafana.com/) is a great way to produce graphs and alerts on the InfluxDB Data
+A log file is generated to hsinflux.log and rotated every 30 days.